-- (1) Section 36 of the National Law Regulation requires recommendations to be supported by copies of all documents referred to in a recommendation, or supporting a recommendation, including the following: - (a) drawings and plans; - (b) approvals; and - (c) technical evaluations and calculations. - (2) Documentation supporting a recommendation must identify: - (a) all steps completed during the survey in accordance with the requirements of Chapter 3 Chapter 8 of this Part, as applicable to the survey; - (b) any requirements of Chapter 3 Chapter 8 that apply to the survey and which were not completed, together with a detailed reason why they were not completed; and - (c) where a recommendation includes a recommendation to impose a condition(s) evidence that supports the recommendation to impose the condition(s). - (3) All supporting documentation must be provided to the National Regulator with the recommendation.
+- (2) Section 36 of the National Law Regulation requires recommendations to be supported by copies of all documents referred to in a recommendation, or supporting a recommendation, including the following: - (a) drawings and plans; - (b) approvals; and - (c) technical evaluations and calculations. - (3) Documentation supporting a recommendation must identify: - (a) all steps completed during the survey in accordance with the requirements of Chapter 3 Chapter 8 of this Part, as applicable to the survey; - (b) any requirements of Chapter 3 Chapter 8 that apply to the survey and which were not completed, together with a detailed reason why they were not completed; and - (c) where a recommendation includes a recommendation to impose a condition(s) evidence that supports the recommendation to impose the condition(s). - (4) All supporting documentation must be provided to the National Regulator with the recommendation.

-Note Photographs are a good source of evidence and should be maintined by the surveyor and provided to the National Regulator on request.
+Note Photographs are a good source of evidence and should be maintained by the surveyor and provided to the National Regulator on request.

-- (4) Annex 1 specifies the types of documentation the National Regulator expects to be submitted for different types of surveys. - (a) The documentation specified in Annex 1 as 'mandatory' must be submitted to the National Regulator to support the relevant recommendation.
-This includes: - (i) approved plans; - (ii) plan approval letters; and - (iii) Exemption 40 survey reports. - (5) A surveyor must provide the items within Annex 1 specified as 'mandatory'. - (6) Copies of all documentation supporting a recommendation to the National Regulator must be retained by the surveyor for a period of no less than seven years.
+- (5) Annex 1 specifies the types of documentation the National Regulator expects to be submitted for different types of surveys. - (a) The documentation specified in Annex 1 as 'mandatory' must be submitted to the National Regulator to support the relevant recommendation.
+This includes: - (i) approved plans; - (ii) plan approval letters; and - (iii) Exemption 40 survey reports. - (6) A surveyor must provide the items within Annex 1 specified as 'mandatory'. - (7) Copies of all documentation supporting a recommendation to the National Regulator must be retained by the surveyor for a period of no less than seven years beginning on the day the recommendation is made.